 PRECAUTIONS TO BE TAKEN IN STORAGE: Store and use with adequate ventilation.
-Separate cylinders from oxygen, chlorine, and other oxidizers by at least 20 ft (6.1 m) or use a barricade of noncombustible material.
-This barricade should be at least 5 ft (1.53 m) high and have a fire resistance rating of at least 1⁄2 hr.
 Firmly secure cylinders upright to keep them from falling or being knocked over.
 Screw valve protection cap firmly in place by hand.
-Post "No Smoking or Open Flames" signs in storage and use areas.
-There must be no sources of ignition.
-All electrical equipment in storage areas must be explosion-proof.
-Storage areas must meet national electric codes for Class 1 hazardous areas.
 Store only where temperature will not exceed 125°F (52°C).
 Store full and empty cylinders separately.
-Use a firstin, first-out inventory system to prevent storing full cylinders for long periods.
+Use a first-in, first-out inventory system to prevent storing full cylinders for long periods.

 PRECAUTIONS TO BE TAKEN IN HANDLING: Protect cylinders from damage.
 Use a suitable hand truck to move cylinders; do not drag, roll, slide, or drop.
-All piped systems and associated equipment must be grounded.
+All piped Medifume systems and associated equipment must be grounded.
 Electrical equipment must be non-sparking or explosion-proof.
 Leak check system with soapy water; never use a flame.
 Never attempt to lift a cylinder by its cap; the cap is intended solely to protect the valve.
 Never insert an object (e.g., wrench, screwdriver, pry bar) into cap openings; doing so may damage the valve and cause a leak.
 Use an adjustable strap wrench to remove over-tight or rusted caps.
 Open valve slowly.
 If valve is hard to open, discontinue use and contact your supplier.
-For other precautions in using this product, see section 16.
+For other precautions in using Medifume, see section 16.